|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 of the Committee for the introduction of wholesome water into the City

 Page 6-7: In the Distribution much difficulty has been experienced on account of the leakage of the pipes of conduit, and the devices connected to them.
 Most of those difficulties have been surmounted.
 Perseverance, and the knowledge which is only to be acquired by experience, will, it is hoped, finally prevail over the rest.
 In the opinion of some gentlemen, iron has been thought to be the best material for pipes; and, in order to procure a fair experiment, the committee have obtained a few feet, which are now at the Centre-square, and appear to be well cast.
 Directions have been given to place these pipes, fourteen in number, each six feet long, under the greatest pressure of the water, in order to prove a method of securing their joints, which it is supposed will be substantial, and cheaper than the common mode.

+state of the Water Works.
 December 5, 1801

 Page 48: Twenty-nine thousand nine hundred and sixty-three feet of pipe are now laid.